BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 # Using BLOCWallet Cli

 The **CLI Wallet**, called **BLOCWallet**, is a multi-platform program (Win/Linux/Mac) that requires you to enter commands for it to work and you cannot use your mouse.
 It is text only application that does not have a graphical interface.

-However, it is currently the most stable and gets the newest updates first.
+However, it is currently the **most stable** and **gets the newest updates first**.

-Here's a quick image of `BLOCWallet` in action:
+Here's a quick image of [BLOCWallet](https://bloc.money/download)

 ![blocwallet](images/BlocWallet/BLOCWallet_v3.0.0.png)

 ## **Downloading**

-* Binary distributions can be found: [here](https://github.com/furiousteam/BLOC/releases/latest).
+* Binary distributions can be found: [GitHub](https://github.com/furiousteam/BLOC/releases/latest).
+* Also available on our [Website](https://bloc.money/download).
 * Select the appropriate file for the target platform (Windows, Mac, Linux).
 * Binaries are provided in `.zip` format, while source code is provided in `.zip` and `.tar.gz` format.